-(a) the names of the directors considered by the board to be independent directors;

-(b) if a director has an interest, position or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and

-(c) the length of service of each director.
+- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - (c) the length of service of each director.

 The Board assesses the independence of each member in light of interests disclosed by them at least annually.
 Each member must provide the Board with all relevant information.
 If a member's interests, positions, or relationships change, the assessment should be made as soon as practicable after the Board becomes aware of the change.
 If the Board determines that a member's independent status has changed, that determination will be disclosed to the market in a timely manner.

-The Company considers an independent director to be a Board member who is not a member of the Company's management and who is free of any business or other relationship that could materially interfere with, or could reasonably be perceived to interfere with, the independent exercise of his or her judgment.

 The Board considers the materiality of any given relationship on a case-by-case basis, having regard to both quantitative and qualitative principles.

-All of the Directors that form the Board have been determined as being independent as at 31 December 2022.
-The rationale for this determination is that the Directors are non-executives, not substantial Security Holders, conduct themselves at arms' length in their engagement with the Company and bring their considerable skill set to bear on matters before the Board.
+Each of Ms. Erika Söderberg-Johnsson and Ms. Judith Jungmann are clearly independent Directors.
+Mr. Christian Gisy is also the Chair of the Supervisory Board of Marley Spoon Group SE, of which the Company is a subsidiary.
+The Board is of the opinion that this position does not compromise Mr. Gisy's independence.
+Mr. Gisy does not hold a substantial interest in Marley Spoon Group SE, is relatively new to the organisation, and is an experienced director who understands the obligations and expectations of his roles.
 In order to facilitate independent judgment in decision-making, each Director has the right to seek independent professional advice at the Company's expense, following consultation with the Chair.
+The term of office held by each Director at the date of this Statement is set out in the Directors' Report in the Annual Report.